barongracias/barongracias.github.io/index.md

 - Evaluated fraud-data providers with PCA/cluster analysis to quantify signal lift and early detection value.
 - Built Open Banking payment-category mapping plus a Wrapped-style module; >80% satisfaction in A/B tests.
 - Delivered an exec "60-second" DOMO dashboard that cut crisis response times by up to 75% and corrected GBP 3m/year in financials.
-- Reworked the grad scheme into 1x9 + 2x4.5 month stints across International Payment Strategy/Portfolio/Project Management, Open Banking, UK Faster Payments, Financial Crime, and the Mastercard Economics Institute to learn the stack end-to-end.
+- Rotated across International Payment Strategy, Open Banking, UK Faster Payments, Financial Crime, and the Mastercard Economics Institute to learn the stack end-to-end.
 - MEI: exploratory analysis on Iceland tourism-driven GDP uplift using OAG flight data to size sector impact.
 - Fraud: integrated with Feedzai, building a Spark adapter to convert input schemas into the AutoML pipeline.